iov-one/docs/docs/iov-name-service/clients/00-iov-core.md

 - connect to different chains with [iov-multichain](https://github.com/iov-one/iov-core/tree/master/packages/iov-multichain) including Ethereum with [iov-ethereum](https://github.com/iov-one/iov-core/tree/master/packages/iov-ethereum)

-## Using IOV-cli From IOV-core To Connect To The IOV Name Service
+## Using iov-cli From IOV Core To Connect To The IOV Name Service

-The best way to understand how IOV-core (v.
+The best way to understand how IOV Core (v.
 16.0) works and how you can create a human readable address such as `antoine*iov` which is linked to an Cosmos address for example is to use the [iov-cli](https://github.com/iov-one/iov-core/tree/master/packages/iov-cli) and follow the readme below:

 ## Setup